Confederate States of America: Secession

 The first secession state conventions from the Deep South sent representatives to the Montgomery Convention in Alabama on February 4, 1861.
 A provisional government was established.
 The new provisional Confederate President Jefferson Davis issued a call for 100,000 men from the states' militias to defend the newly formed Confederacy.
 All federal property was seized, including gold bullion and coining dies at the U.S. mints.
 The Confederate capital was moved from Montgomery to Richmond, Virginia, in May 1861.
 On February 22, 1862, Davis was inaugurated as president with a term of six years.

 The Confederate administration pursued a policy of national territorial integrity, continuing earlier state efforts in 1860–1861 to remove U.S. government presence.
-This included taking possession of U.S. courts, custom houses, post offices, and most notably, arsenals and forts.
+This included taking possession of U.S. courts, custom houses, post offices, and, most notably, arsenals and forts.
 After the Confederate attack and capture of Fort Sumter in April 1861, Lincoln called up 75,000 of the states' militia to muster under his command.
-The stated purpose was to re-occupy U.S. properties throughout the South, as the U.S. Congress had not authorized their abandonment.
-The resistance at Fort Sumter signaled his change of policy from that of the Buchanan Administration.
+His purpose was to secure possession of U.S. properties throughout the South.
+The resistance at Fort Sumter signaled his change of policy from that of the Buchanan administration.
 Lincoln's response ignited a firestorm of emotion.
 The people of both North and South demanded war, with soldiers rushing to their colors in the hundreds of thousands.

 Blue indicates the Union states and light blue Union-supporting slave states (border states) that primarily stayed in Union control, though Kentucky and Missouri had dual competing Confederate and Unionist governments.
 Red represents seceded states in rebellion, also known as the Confederate States of America.
 Uncolored areas were territories, with the exception of the Indian Territory, which is present-day Oklahoma.